-My Internet Select Dynamic IP (DHCP) to obtain IP Address Connection: information automatically from your ISP.
+My Internet Select Dynamic IP (DHCP) to obtain IP Address information Connection: automatically from your ISP.
 Select this option if your ISP does not give you any IP numbers to use.
-This option is commonly used for Cable modem services.
+This option is commonly used for cable modem services such as Comcast and Cox.